-(a) Appearances Entry of Appearance.
+(a) Appearances.

-In each case, every attorney appearing before this Court shall file a notice of appearance clearly reflecting the attorney's bar number, firm name (if any), office and mailing address, email address, and bar number of the attorney entering an appearance, and telephone number of the attorney, and identifying each party for whom appearance is made.
+In each case, every attorney appearing before this Court shall file a notice of appearance clearly reflecting the firm name (if any), office and mailing address, email address and bar number of the attorney entering an appearance, and telephone number of the attorney, and each party for whom appearance is made.